adeniyitobi055/simple_shell/README.md

 - All files end with a new line

-- The coding style follows the betty coding style. see <a href="https://github.com/holbertonschool/Betty/blob/master/betty-doc.pl">Betty docs </a>
+- The coding style follows the betty coding style. see <a href="https://github.com/holbertonschool/Betty/wiki">Betty wiki</a>

 - Only five functions per file